MRSimulator I/O

 # True

 We see that both these sites are equivalent.
 Values in dictionaries can be given as a number and a unit in a string.
 However, passing values with units increases overhead and will throw errors if the units cannot be converted into the expected units for a field.
-For this reason, we recommend instantiating objects directly from classes.
+For this reason, we recommend instantiating instances directly from classes.

 Saving and Loading Spin Systems from a File

-A list of spin systems in a Simulator object can be serialized to a file.
+A list of spin systems in a Simulator instance can be serialized to a file.
 Here we create a simulator with three distinct \(^{29}\text{Si}\) spin systems and serialize these spin systems to a file by calling export_spin_systems().

 from mrsimulator import Site, SpinSystem, Simulator